plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 40 f7f77620 1 0 1 20656854 73736170 64726f77
 ```

-converting those hexadecimal values to ascii, we get the string `@÷÷v [f7f77620] ehTssapdrow` (`[f7f77620]` is invalid ascii). notably, `ehTssapdrow` is little-endian ordering of the ascii string `The password`.
+To confirm this, we can convert the hexadecimal values to ASCII, yielding the (malformed) string `@÷÷v [f7f77620] ehTssapdrow` (noting that `[f7f77620]` is invalid as ASCII; the information here is intended to be read by a CPU and so is not necessarily human-readable text).

+The string `ehTssapdrow` stands out as some form of actual text - it's 'little-endian' ordering of the ascii string `The password`.

+We can automate an exploit with the `pwntools` python module:
+- open a connection to the `netcat` server,
+- send loads of '%x' format specifiers when prompted for input,
+- and finally parse and decode the response.

-we can build a python program with pwntools to send a tonne of '%x' strings, pad out bytearrays with fewer than 4 bytes, and finally flip each dword. noting that some bytearrays dont appear to have a valid ascii representation, such as `f7f77620`, we can handle any errors by just setting the .
+Noting that some bytearrays dont appear to have a valid ascii representation (such as the aformentioned `f7f77620`), we can handle any errors by just ignoring these as unnecessary.

 ```python
 from pwn import *